 The employee’s accumulated retention points.

-The right of the employee to appeal a layoff or displacement to the Civil Service Commission and that the appeal must be made within ten (10 days after the employee has received notification of layoff or displacement).
+The right of the employee to appeal a layoff or displacement to the Civil Service Commission and that the appeal must be made within 10 days after the employee has received notification of layoff or displacement.

 A statement advising the employee that they may have the right to displace another employee and that the employee must notify the appointing authority in writing of their desire to exercise such displacement rights within five (5) days of date of notification.